 Blueberry Vinaigrette is sweet and refreshing dressing that will make your favorite summer dishes pop!

 I am always in awe of how quickly Keith can whip up an incredible salad dressing.
-I used to scratch my head in amazement when we would sit down to eat dinner and he would pop back up, realizing that he had nothing to put on the salad he had made.
-He would disappear into the kitchen, and then magically re-appear in a few short minutes with a homemade dressing that was better than any I had ever tasted from a bottle.
+I used to scratch my head in amazement when we would sit down to eat dinner and he would pop back up.
+He realized that he had nothing to put on the salad he had made.
+He disappeared into the kitchen, then magically re-appeared in a few minutes with a homemade dressing that was better than any I had ever tasted from a bottle.

-A sweet, refreshing dressing that can accompany many different salads and entrées, from a simple salad to a marinade for fish and poultry.
+Ditch the bottle for good!
+This sweet, refreshing dressing can accompany make a simple salad pop, or serve as a marinade for fish and poultry.